Han-AIC/ESRallyBenchmarker/README.md

 # ESRally Benchmarker Tool

 This project aims to simplify the process of creating and running custom tracks for ESRally.
-This was put together once a couple of days for an interview so it is still barebones.
+This was put together in a couple of days so it is still barebones.
 There are janky parts especially in the parts relevant to the ui (./python/ui.py , ./python/esrally_operations.json).
-What can I say, I had a timelimit x_x
 Some QoL improvements  need to be made.
 Do bear with me, I'll try to make this more convenient going forward.

 ![Flow](./flow.png)